lyrra/guilemacs/README.rst

 * main

-  Contains latest effort of Guile-Emacs.
+  Use this branch if you want to try it out!
-  This branch has the most recent vanilla-emacs on which the guile-emacs work has been rebased on-top off.
+  This branch has the latest effort of Guile-Emacs.

-  Based on emacs version 27.0.50.
+  This branch is just a pointer to the most recent rebase branch.

 * guile-20190824